le-chartreux/modern-python/code/test/structure.md

 # Structure

-To ensure ease of maintenance and contribution,  it's important that your tests follow a structure on their [name](#name), [content](#content) and [documentation](#documentation).
-You can refer to the [example of a unit test](#example) at the end of this chapter for a practical demonstration.
+To ensure ease of maintenance and contribution, it's important that your tests follow a structure in their [naming](#name), [content](#content), and [documentation](#documentation).
+You can refer to the [example of unit test](#example) at the end of this chapter for a practical demonstration.

 ## Name

-On major unit test frameworks, test functions must begin with `test_`.
+In major unit test frameworks, test functions must begin with `test_`.
 The format I use is `test_functionname_executioncase`.
 This naming convention makes it easy to identify the function being tested and the specific execution case, especially when reading the logs.

 ## Content